 In June 2020 rules were passed which increased the work test age for superannuation contributions from 65 to 67.
-Further changes SHOULD SOON BE PASSED INTO LEGISLATION that also push out the bring-forward rule for non-concessional contributions from age 65 to age 67.
+Further law changes have now been made that also pushes out the bring-forward rule for non-concessional contributions from age 65 to age 67.
 This change enables people aged 65 and 66 can use the superannuation bring forward rule.
 The combination of these changes with the superannuation preservation age remaining at age 65 boosts the opportunity to implement a super re-contribution strategy.

 What is a re-contribution strategy?

 A re-contribution strategy involves withdrawing money from superannuation as a pension or lump sum payment and making subsequent non-concessional contributions prior to commencing a new pension with those amounts.

 The withdrawal and re-contribution of superannuation benefits changes the underlying tax components of those benefits to ‘tax-free’.
 Although any withdrawal of superannuation as either a lump sum or pension for a person over the age of 60 is not taxable, upon their death any remaining benefits paid to their beneficiaries incur tax on the taxable component.

 In simple terms, a re-contribution strategy reduces tax payable on superannuation death benefits paid to adult children.